-Fullbright’s 2013 game Gone Home is my favourite video game and the best fun I’ve had playing since Sonic The Hedgehog when I was a kid.
-It’s a first-person story exploration game where the reward is its emotional complexity.
+Fullbright’s 2013 game Gone Home is a favourite video game of mine; a first-person story exploration game delivered through a mix of evoked, environmental and embedded narrative.
 The narrative is set in the mid-90s and driven by the question of what happened to Sam, the younger sister of the woman you’re playing.
 In the process of trying to find out (by exploring your new home), you uncover new knowledge about the rest of your family.
 It’s the kind of content where learning about others, reveals you to yourself.
-I’ve played it a couple of times, and will play it again, so who says narrative games aren’t replayable?
+I’ve played it a couple of times, and will play it again, since non-linear exploration means each playthrough can differ.

 The company’s next game—Tacoma—is due for release in 2016 and there are various teasers and interviews out on the web that give you a good sense of its concept and gameplay.
 It’s set on a space station in 2088 and seems to be like the film Moon, in that it’s a sci-fi grounded in humanity and relationships rather than huge explosions and battles between good and evil.

 Fullbright’s games are explorative fictions and one of the aspects of Tacoma I’m most excited about, because I’ve been trying to conceptualise this in the game I’m writing for my PhD, is the ability to overhear conversations between crew on the ship, and branch off to follow different characters to see how their story unfolds.
 This is exactly like what Punchdrunk has done with theatre.
 Well.
 Punchdrunk completely nailed this and created the genre of immersive theatre.